iBotPeaches/Apktool/contribute/index.md

  * rebuild apk without doing any changes to it (<kbd>apktool d</kbd> & <kbd>apktool b</kbd>).
 If apktool succeeds, but apk won't work, then it's probably an apktool bug and you should report it.
  * if an app was working earlier, but after doing some changes - it doesn't, this may be a bug of apktool, but more likely it's your fault.

 After all of this, if you are ready to report a bug.
-Please make sure to answer the following questions in your bug report.
+Please make sure to follow the [Issue Template](https://github.com/iBotPeaches/Apktool/blob/master/.github/ISSUE_TEMPLATE.md).

- * What steps will reproduce this problem?
- * What is the expected output?
-What do you see instead?
- * What version of the tool are you using?
-On what Operating System?
- * Any additional information?
-(ROM, AOSP version)

 [Report a bug here](https://github.com/iBotPeaches/Apktool/issues/new)